quinlan-lab/STRling/docs/source/run.rst

 Output file: joint-bounds.txt - positions of STR loci found by combining across all individuals, used for the call stage when joint calling

+Merging can be performed by chromosome to reduce memory requirements and parallelize using `--chromosome`.
+See the workflows for examples.

 **Call genotypes/estimate allele sizes for all loci in each sample**

 .. code-block:: bash